It's the end of the boom times in tech, as layoffs keep mounting

 For more than two decades, the U.S. tech industry has been a reliable source of booming stocks and cushy, high-paid jobs.
 In the span of weeks, the sheen has faded and the ax has fallen.

-Already this month, more than 24,000 tech employees have been laid off at 72 companies, according to layoffs.fyi, which tracks job cuts in the tech industry.
+More than 35,000 tech workers across 72 companies have been laid off this month, adding to a total of 120,000 tech jobs lost this year, according to layoffs.fyi, which tracks job cuts in the tech industry.
 It's safe to say a reckoning is underway, even as each company is grappling with its own challenges.
 (See: Twitter.)

 Many of the companies making public statements have cited at least one of two primary causes: